Filing a Restraining Order in Oakland

 If two parties share an intimate relationship—and many different definitions could apply to that from romantic to familial—they might file for a domestic violence restraining order.
 Conversely, two neighbors, roommates, or strangers might file for a civil harassment restraining order.
 Ultimately, someone can file a restraining order in Oakland against anybody so long as there is a significant issue with their conduct that violates the restraining order statutes.

-Common Limitations for a Restricted Party
+What are Common Limitations for a Restricted Party?

 If somebody has a restraining order against them, it will likely mean that they are unable to have any contact with the protected party.
 This includes asking a friend, relative, or someone else to contact that person on their behalf.

 Sometimes family members, pets, or even personal items can be at issue under the same restraining order, meaning the restrained party could be ordered to not have any contact with them or to relinquish them.
 Additionally, certain restraining orders (like a domestic violence restraining order) could exclude someone from a residence where he or she has lived.
 If they have lived with the protected party and they are no longer allowed to have contact with them, they could be removed from their residence, requiring them to find housing on very short notice.

 Restricted parties are required to turn in any handguns or firearms, which means he or she has to either sell those firearms through a licensed gun dealer or store them with a licensed gun dealer, and they have to file paperwork with the court that verifies they complied and got rid of their firearms.
 They usually must do this within 48 hours of receiving notice of the restraining order, since that is one of the common terms.